 Both Public video interview and Embedded video interview can be launched from the Publishing Settings

 How does it work in practice?

-You can for example embed the video question on your application form, so with the written application and attachments you will also receive a short video introduction of the candidate.
-Embedded video interview can also be integrated on the application form in selected Applicant Tracking Systems (Saima, Laura).
-Another way to benefit from embedded video interview is to use it as an open application.
+You can, for example, embed the video question on your application form, so with the written application and attachments, you will also receive a short video introduction of the candidate.
+Embedded video interviews can also be integrated on the application form in selected Applicant Tracking Systems.
+Another way to benefit from embedded video interviews is to use them for open applications.

 You can embed the video interview almost anywhere!

 - Open application

 - When you want a short candidate introduction video next to the application